The Spiritual Battle: the World the Flesh and the Devil

 Nor should we trifle with temptation thinking we can later confess and ask forgiveness.
 To do such is putting God to the test (1 Corinthians 10:9).
 If we believe there is no eternal consequence to sin our will has little defence to temptation (for more on this theme see Are We ‘Once Saved Always Saved’?).

 We may at times face despair and it seem all hope is lost.
 Yet faith in God and obedience will see us through.
 Jesus in the garden of Gethsemane faced His greatest trial.
 Unlike the modern day super-heroes portrayed on the screen as unflinching in the face of danger or defeat, Jesus showed true human weakness.
 He prayed that He not have to endure the suffering of the cross, yet submitted His will to the Father’s.
-He remained faithful and obedient even when separated from His Father, in agony crying out “My God, My God why have You forsaken Me?”
+He remained faithful and obedient even when separated from His Father, in agony on the cross crying out “My God, My God why have You forsaken Me?”

 The greatest battles we face may not be the ones we consider great but living and being faithful to Christ in the daily grind of life – in our homes and workplaces which we are most familiar with.
 It is in these places we need a Christ-like attitude – a servant rather than self-serving attitude and to be content within our circumstances of life be they humble or not.